tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 # ScenarioSimulatorConnection

 ## Abstract
-`Traffic Simulation` simulates traffic situation follow traffic rules.<br>
+`Scenario Simulator Connection` is a scene setting for connecting `Scenario simulator v2`.<br>
 Spawn points (Spawnable Lanes) and spawnable vehicles can be configured using components and `Traffic Simulation` simulates traffic situation following configuration.

 ![Traffic Simulation](./top.png)

 ### Overview
-`Traffic Simulation` consists of the following components:
+`Scenario Simulator Connection` consists of the following components:

 | Component | Description |
 |---|---|